c2theg/DDoS_Information_Sharing/README.md

             8) Commit changes at the top.
 Arbor will start forwarding traffic once completed.

+        Arbor Firewall Access.
+           You must allow access to and from your server, in Arbor SP.
+Use the following commands to do so:

+            https all <YOUR SERVER IP HERE>/32
+            ping all <YOUR SERVER IP HERE>/32

+            shell
+            sudo iptables -A INPUT -p tcp -s <SERVER IP>/32 --dport 443 -j ACCEPT sudo iptables -A OUTPUT -p udp -s <SERVER IP>/32 --dport 1514 -j ACCEPT

 ------------------------------------------------------------------------------------------------
     5) CableLabs - CRITS message information